25 Rich Facts About Beverly Hills, 90210

 5. Brandon Walsh was the last role cast, and Jason Priestley had a single weekend to prepare.

 If Jason Priestley seemed like a natural fit for the role of Brandon Walsh, it’s not because he had a lot of time to discover his character.
 “Everybody had been cast except for Brandon,” Priestley told The New York Times.
 “I read for Aaron on Thursday.
 I got the job Friday afternoon, and on Monday we started production.”

 6. Dylan McKay wasn't supposed to be a recurring character.

 Dylan McKay was originally written as a bit player with a story arc that would last just a few episodes.
 But Aaron Spelling was so pleased with Luke Perry’s performance that he decided to expand the part.
-“I was a guest star, and Aaron wanted to make me a regular,” Perry told The Hollywood Reporter.
+“I was a guest star, and Aaron wanted to make me a regular,” Perry—who tragically passed away in March 2019—told The Hollywood Reporter in 2015.
 “The studio didn't want to pick up the deal, and he used that instance to illustrate an important principle: He gets to pick who's on the show.
 He didn't want me to have to go in the room with the network, but he calmly looked at me and said, ‘Go get 'em, kid.’”
 (It’s also worth noting that Perry initially auditioned for the role of Steve Sanders, which went to Ziering.)

 7. Allegedly, no one knew that Tori Spelling was Aaron Spelling's daughter.